What Is Mass Timber Construction? — hero

 How It Differs From Traditional Construction

-The biggest difference isn’t the material, it’s the process.
+The biggest difference isn’t the material.
+It’s the process.

 Traditional builds rely heavily on site-based construction: